csev/dj4e-samples/README.md

 DJ4E Samples
 ============

-This is aset of Django projects that provide free sample code to support the www.dj4e.com web site.
+This is a set of Django projects that provide free sample code to support the www.dj4e.com web site.

 To set this up, simply check it out into some folder